 - 4.1.1.
 As described in the Introduction above, this is an outline proposal for residential development on Part of OS Field 5047.
-The application seeks permission for the erection of between 10-15 dwellings.
 All Matters are reserved for subsequent approval, with the exception of the proposed means of access, details for which accompany this planning application. - 4.1.2.
-The Indicative Layout Plan shows 11 dwellings comprising a mix of detached and semidetached dwellings.
-The density of the proposed development would range between 7-11 dwellings per ha based on a development of 10-15 units.
-This is a much lower standard than the typical development of 30 dwellings per hectare, which would equate to 42 dwellings. - 4.1.3.
 It is envisaged that the dwellings could be a mix of single storey, one and a half storey and two-storey in height.
 The overall size of the dwellings will vary as the intention is to provide a well-balanced mix of housing, including both affordable and open market dwellings.
 The external finish of the dwellings would be comparable to those in the vicinity.
-The layout of the development will be open and would provide a mix of house types, ensuring that the development would not be uniform in appearance. - 4.1.4.
+The layout of the development will be open and would provide a mix of house types, ensuring that the development would not be uniform in appearance. - 4.1.3.
 The Indicative Layout Plan also demonstrates how tree and hedge planting can be used to assimilate the development into both the broader landscape and its immediate environs.
 A lower density development allows for space between buildings and the introduction of planting within the site and along its boundaries.
-The planting includes native species, hedgerows, woodland blocks and individual species trees. - 4.1.5.
+The planting includes native species, hedgerows, woodland blocks and individual species trees. - 4.1.4.
 The north, east and southern boundaries of the site follow the existing site boundaries, which are defined by a mixture of hedgerows and post and wire fencing.
 The application proposes strengthening the existing boundaries with new native planting.
-A detailed planting plan and plant specification and schedules for the site boundaries accompanies the application. - 4.1.6.
+A detailed planting plan and plant specification and schedules for the site boundaries accompanies the application. - 4.1.5.
 Access to the proposed development will be via a 4.8m wide shared surface road onto the B5344.
 The proposal would require the installation of suitable vehicular visibility splays of 48.2m to the west and 44.4m to the east, which would be easily achievable.
-This is demonstrated on the submitted Proposed Access Arrangement drawing. - 4.1.7.
+This is demonstrated on the submitted Proposed Access Arrangement drawing. - 4.1.6.
 The site can be satisfactorily drained in respect of both foul and surface water as set out in the Drainage Strategy and Design submitted with this application.
-No issues arise in respect of flood risk as the site lies in Flood Zone 1.
+No issues arise in respect of flood risk as the site lies in Flood Zone 1. - 4.1.7.

-4.1.8.
 There are also no issues in respect of ecology and hedges.
 Additional planting is proposed to the site boundaries to not only strengthen these but also provide biodiversity benefits.
 The detail of the proposed tree and hedgerow planting, which includes proposed woodland planting, is set out the in the Planting Plan and the associated plant schedule.